Chapter 1 Introduction Leaf

 • Examples of how to use the materials in the classroom

-• Instructions on how to modify and adapt components of our materials for the classroom
+• Instructions on how to modify/adapt our materials

 • Guidelines for contributing to our materials or creating your own short course

-Our resources are not intended to show all aspects of the research process, however they are intended to introduce beginners, demonstrate the decision making process of real data analyses, the basic challenges of analyses, to show examples of applications of data methods, and to provide context for when such methods could be applied to glean information from data.
-We hope to demonstrate best practices for mindful data cleaning, reproducibility, and effective data science communication.
+Our materials focus on the decision making process of real data analyses, basic challenges of analyses, applications of data methods, and context for when to use different approaches.
+We emphasize best practices for mindful data cleaning, reproducibility, and science communication.

-We emphasize learning the concepts of best practices as well as how to troubleshoot and look up documentation to support continued learning, rather than memorization of small coding details.
+We also focus on troubleshooting and looking up documentation to support continued learning, rather than memorization of small coding details.
 For more information on our teaching philosophy see our paper about teaching R.

-All DaSEH materials are open source and free and available at our GitHub Repository.
-We provide transparency about where the data came from and where possible how it was produced.
-We also cover data method limitations and ethical considerations.
+All DaSEH materials are open source and available at our GitHub Repository.
+We provide transparency about data sources and, where possible, how it was produced.
+We also cover data limitations and ethical considerations.

 We hope you find our resources useful!

-Despite a growing interest in data science and environmental health on campuses, instructors do not always have time to create course content to support new courses.
-These resources are intended to help others support more environmental health data science education to promote more research and advancement in this important field of public health.
+Despite a growing interest in data science and environmental health, instructors do not always have time to create related materials.
+These resources are intended to support instructors who want to bring environmental health data science education to their students.
+Ultimately, this will facilitate more research and scientific breakthroughs in this important field of public health.

-In the first stage, learners participate in a synchronous online course where they watch didactic lectures on a particular topic, followed by hands-on lab activities.
-This last for two weeks.
-We cover the following topics.
+In the first stage, learners participate in a synchronous online course where they watch didactic lectures and live demos on a particular topic, followed by hands-on lab activities.

 Week one: